IABTechLab/SHARC/draft_messaging_protocol.md

 }; // density-independent pixels

-enum NavigationSupport {"adHandles", "containerHandles", "notSupported"}; // TODO: determine how clicks handled and what options offered enum CloseButtonSupport {"adHandles", "playerHandles"}; // TODO: update to possibly provide close options
+enum NavigationSupport {"containerHandles", "notSupported"}; // TODO: determine how clicks handled and what options offered enum CloseInteractionSupport {}; // TODO: update to possibly provide close options

-creativeDimensions,
+containerDimensions,
     Communicates container coordinates and size when the container is present in the view hiearchy. -1 indicates an unknown value. fullscreen,
     The value true indicates that the container is currently in fullscreen mode.